Tag archive for: Innovation

 Revision of existing courses, development of the EU

-The steering committee is proposing a new organization of existing courses over a period of five years.
-This involves reorganizing them into a more logical order, with a more gradual implementation that is consistent with students entering hospital internships.
-In parallel with the reorganization of existing courses, new courses are being proposed to complement the training program, such as the therapeutic communication module, divided into three progressive levels, which will incorporate the existing theater workshop.
+The steering committee proposes a new structure for the existing courses over a five-year period.
+This involves reorganizing them into a more logical sequence, with a more gradual implementation that aligns with students’ entry into hospital internships.
+In parallel with the reorganization of existing courses, new courses are proposed to complement the curriculum, such as the therapeutic communication module, divided into three progressive levels, into which the pre-existing theater workshop will be integrated.

-• Integration of the EU into the pilot promotion program
+• Inclusion of the EU in the curriculum of a pilot cohort

-The DFGSM2 2021-22 cohort is the pilot cohort and will inaugurate the entire EU curriculum over the five years.
-A few modules are also being offered to DFGSM3 students in order to test the curriculum (step 6).
+The DFGSM2 class of 2021–22 is the pilot class and marks the launch of all EU courses over the five-year program.
+In addition, a few modules are offered to DFGSM3 students to test the courses (Step 6)

 STEP 4